top of page

 Our Town

-Machattie Park
+- Machattie Park -

 Machattie park is in the heart of Bathurst.
-Filled with many mature trees, a begonia house, fernery, duck pond, and a habitat for many animals including the the flying fox.
+Filled with many mature trees, a begonia house, fernery, duck pond, and a habitat for many animals including the flying fox.

-Macquarie River Bicentennial Park
+- Macquarie Wambuul River Bicentennial Park -

 History of the Wiradjuri